knightsUCF/CarRacing/Log.md

 # Scoring

-Here is how we did scrolling.
+Here is how we did scoring.
 We put an is trigger collider wall on the car.
 Then on the same parent game object we put this code:

         using System.Collections;
         using System.Collections.Generic;